 Throughout your membership you will receive training in search techniques, search theory, first aid, navigation, health and safety, knowledge of search subject behaviour, incident assessment, scenes of crime problems and personal preparedness.

-As you progress you may be encouraged to train as a Team Leader and possibly a Search Manager or Controller.
+As you progress you may be encouraged to train as a Team Leader and possibly a Search Manager.

 HANTSAR cannot function without dedicated volunteers.
 We need people who want to learn the skills needed to perform in this role.
 In HANTSAR, there is a place for anyone with a desire to help.

-People wishing to be associated with HANTSAR and to be involved in some of its activities but NOT as Full Members, may apply for Non Operational Membership.
+People wishing to be associated with HANTSAR and to be involved in some of its activities but NOT as operational members, may apply for support membership.
 This usually applies to those who wish to be involved in support and fund raising activities or who can offer a specialist skill required by the unit.

 How does a search begin and what is involved?

 A search begins when someone contacts their local Police with a problem and the police determine that they require additional assistance.
 The Police obtain this additional assistance by contacting the volunteer Search and Rescue unit in their immediate area.
-A callout for the local search and rescue unit is initiated and members start heading out to an agreed rendezvous point.
+A callout for the unit is initiated and members start heading out to an agreed rendezvous point.

 Once at the rendezvous point, a command post and base of operations is set up.
-This base of operations is staffed by a search manager, communications co-ordinator (responsible for radio communication) and the searchers.
+This base of operations is staffed by a Search Managers, communications co-ordinator (responsible for radio communication) and the searchers.
 Once the base of operations is in place, the search can begin.
-Searchers sign in and are divided up into teams (groups of around 3-6 searchers).
+Searchers sign in and are divided up into teams (groups of around three to six searchers).
 A team leader is assigned to each team.
 He/she attends a briefing with the search manager to determine the area their team will be covering and to receive important information such as a description of the missing person, where they were last seen, the direction they were heading, important behavioural information about them and any other relevant information.

 The teams are then dispatched to their areas where they begin searching and looking for the missing person or any clues that might point them in the right direction.
 There are two outcomes: either the missing person is found and evacuation is initiated or, having completed the search of their allocated area, the team reports back to the search manager for re-assignment.